Get Rates Near You!

 Most individual taxes – California – $234.5B

-In total, California contributes the most individual taxes to the federal budget.
+California ranks highest for the most individual taxes paid to the federal government.

-As of the most recent tax year for which figures were available, Californians paid over $234 billion in federal income taxes.
-That’s about 15% of the national total, and nearly 95 times as much as paid by residents of Vermont.
+As of the most recent tax year for which data is available, Californians paid over $234 billion in federal income taxes.
+That’s about 15% of the national total and nearly 95 times as much as paid by residents of Vermont.

 Which Investments Are Best for Saving on Taxes?